Skip to main content

 The cost of implementing secure communication - whether through encrypted email, client portals, or digital mailboxes - is modest in comparison.

-When viewed through the lens of PII, it looks less like a discretionary technology upgrade and more like an essential part of risk management.
+When viewed through the lens of PII, secure communication is an essential part of risk management, not a discretionary technology upgrade.

 FAQs